GeorgeSchiro/GetCert2/README.md

     Initial testing is done with the certificate provider staging network.
     Set this switch False to use the live production certificate network.

--ExpirationDaysBeforeRenewal=30

-    This is the number of days until certificate expiration before automated gets of the next new certificate are attempted.

 -FetchSource=False